-- In case there is no or more than one responsible lecturer for a course, the Board of Examiners will appoint an 1 examiner who will have primary responsibility.
-The examiner with primary responsibility determines the grade.
-If for a course 10 credits or more can be obtained the assessment must be made by two persons. - 2.
-The assessment method, including the weighing of components, should make clear to the student how the result was reached. - Written examinations will be assessed on the basis of model answers.
-3 - A result will be indicated either by a V (= Voldaan pass), an O (= Onvoldoende fail) or VR (= VRijstelling -4 exemption), or by a mark (number). - 5.
-A final mark for a subject will be expressed in a whole mark, a half mark, or in a mark with one decimal.
-The meaning of the marks is as follows: - 9.5 10.0 excellent - 8.5 9.0 very good - 7.5 8.0 good - 6.5 7.0 more than sufficient - 6.0 sufficient - 4.5 5.5 insufficient - 3.5 4.0poor - 1.0 3.0 very poor - 6.
-If the marks are rounded off to half and whole figures, three-tenths, four-tenths, eight-tenths and nine-tenths will be rounded up and one-tenth, two-tenths, six-tenths and seven-tenths will be rounded down. - 7.
-If an examination consists of more than one component, the course description in the study guide will indicate how the final mark will be determined. - The mark for each component will be expressed in decimals.
-Hundredths greater than or equal to 0.05 will be rounded up and hundredths lower than 0.05 will be rounded down. - A final grade is only given if all partial examinations and practical exercises are assessed with a 5.0 or higher.
-In the course description in the study guide this limit can be raised up to 6.0. - 8.
+- 1. Only an examiner can be responsible for the assessment and enter the results into the educational registration program (Osiris).
+If the responsible lecturer for a course has not been appointed examiner by the Board of Examiners, an appointed examiner must be assigned to that course to take responsibility for the assessment. - 2.
+If for a course 10 credits or more can be obtained the assessment must be made by two lecturers including at least one examiner. - The assessment method, including the weighing of components, should make clear to the student how the result was reached. - 4.
+Written examinations will be assessed on the basis of model answers. - A result will be expressed either as a V (= Voldaan pass), an O (= Onvoldoende fail) or VR (= VRijstelling exemption), or as a mark (number). - 6.
+A final mark for a course will be expressed in a whole mark or a half mark from 1.0 to 10.0.
+The meaning of the marks is as follows: - 9.5 10.0 excellent - 8.5 9.0 very good - 7.5 8.0 good - 6.5 7.0 more than satisfactory - 6.0 satisfactory - 4.5 5.5 nearly satisfactory - 3.5 4.0 poor - 1.0 3.0 very poor - 7.
+If the marks are rounded off to half and whole figures, three-tenths, four-tenths, eight-tenths and nine-tenths will be rounded up and one-tenth, two-tenths, six-tenths and seven-tenths will be rounded down. - 8.
+If an examination consists of more than one component, the course description in the study guide will indicate how the final result will be determined. - Marks for components will be expressed in decimals.
+Hundredths greater than or equal to 0.05 will be rounded up and hundredths lower than 0.05 will be rounded down. - A final mark is only given if all partial examinations and practical exercises are assessed with a 5.0 or higher.
+In the course description in the study guide this limit can be raised up to 6.0. - 9.
 Final marks earned in another degree programme at TU Delft or another Dutch university will be adopted as they have been given, as a whole figure or half figure or as a decimal figure.
 The definition that the other degree programme attributes to those marks will also be adopted.
 However, for final marks earned abroad, the result will be a V (pass) or O (fail).
-The provisions of Article 28 apply to final marks that are earned abroad. - If more than one result is earned for a subject, the highest result that has been earned will be valid.
-9 - 10.
+The provisions of Article 28 apply to final marks that are earned abroad. - 10.
+If more than one mark has been earned for a subject, the highest mark earned will be valid.
+If both a 'pass' and one or more satisfactory marks have been earned, the (highest) mark will be valid. - 11.
 If a student is able to demonstrate that submitted examination work has been lost as a result of act or omission of the institution before being assessed, the Board of Examiners shall decide what subsequent course of action will be taken.